-Who you choose to provide your VoIP is incredibly important, given that, in all likelihood, you'll be with them for several years.
-Ofcom offers several tips on things to ask when choosing a VoIP provider, but our thoughts are you need to make sure they offer all of the following:
+Whom you choose to provide your VoIP is incredibly important, given that, in all likelihood, you'll be with them for several years.
+Ofcom offers several tips on things to ask when choosing a VoIP provider, but our thoughts are that you need to make sure they offer all of the following:

 - Setup for minimal or no capital outlay